mike99mac/minimy-mike99mac/README.md

 ### Install the SSH server

-The secure shell (SSH) server is not installed by default on Ubuntu desktop (which is curious).
+The secure shell (SSH) server is not installed by default on Ubuntu desktop.
 Install it so you can access your system remotely.

 To do so, perform the following steps: